3igrik/3igrik/README.md

 ---
 ### About me :)

-❤️️ I love programming!)
+❤️️ I love programming!) </br>
-⌛ I want to have time to do something super good in my life.
+⌛ I want to have time to doomething super good in my life. </br>
-🗔 I'm in Front-end development now
+🗔 I'm in Front-end development now </br>
 ____
 ## 🛠 Tech Stack